jenkinsci/gcp-secrets-manager-credentials-provider-plugin/README.md

 ## Usage

-Once the plugin is installed, navigate to "Configure System" and find the "GCP Secrets Manager" section.
+To enable the plugin, go to "Configure System" and find the "GCP Secrets Manager" section.
-Input the name of the GCP project that where the secrets are stored.
+Input the name of the GCP project that contain the secrets.

 Secret names (not values) are cached in-memory for 5 minutes.
 This is not currently configurable.